 - Do you have kids?
 Many of Vegas’ most popular activities are less than kid-friendly.
 If you’ve got a group that includes anyone under the age of 21, then you’ll want to steer away from the more sinful elements of Sin City.
 This may seem limiting but keeping things PG-13 can actually make it easier to extend your stay as you’re less likely to get burnt out or burn through your savings.

 - Will you be drinking?
 Alcohol is available everywhere in Las Vegas.
-You can get cocktails at the bar, mixed drinks at the slots, and champagne at scenic overlooks.
 Lots of casinos will even bring you complimentary drinks as you gamble.
-It can be easy to go on a bender.
+It can be easy to go on a bender, and you can only go on so many of those before you’re tired and ready to head home.

 - Are you on a budget?
 While there are some free attractions in Las Vegas, it’s pretty safe to say that the longer you’re here, the more money you’ll be spending.
-A budget doesn’t have to ruin your trip.
+Three to five days in Vegas is doable, even on a tight budget.
 Just decide what’s really important to you and stick to the plan.
 If you’re going to gamble, set limits for yourself, and hold to them.

 - Will you be gambling?
 The decision of whether or not to gamble can define your trip.
-If you’re going to be gambling, keep your stay short and hit it hard.
-Unless you’re a real big shot (or massively lucky), your finances probably can’t handle a week of gambling in Las Vegas casinos.
-If you won’t be gambling, there are countless things to do in Vegas that are a total blast.
+If gambling is your primary objective, keep your stay short, like three or four days, and hit it hard.
+Unless you’re a real big shot (or massively lucky), your finances probably can’t handle a week of non-stop gambling in Las Vegas casinos.

 Now that you’ve identified the type of vacation you’re trying to plan, you can probably see that there are two major types of vacations that you can have in Vegas: a wild party and a family outing.
 Obviously, there’s plenty of room for a compromise between the two.
 But we’re going to break down the extremes.
 Let’s talk about how to make the most of each length of stay.

 If you’re looking to plan a wild and crazy Vegas getaway full of gambling, then you’ll want to keep your stay pretty brief.
-Lots of people suggest that a weekend or a long weekend is an ideal amount of time to get a taste for the most exciting parts of Las Vegas without overdoing it.
+Lots of people suggest that a weekend or a long weekend is an ideal amount of time to experience the most exciting part of Las Vegas without overdoing it.

 If you aren’t careful with your money while gambling on the Strip, you can really overdo it.
 Keeping your stay short will ensure that you’re still in the green when you get back.